whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-1J.md

 ### Condition

-{{ "In an approved simulator, in the laboratory, or aboard a ship and given access a main propulsion diesel engine." | markdownify }}
+In an approved simulator, in the laboratory, or aboard a ship and given access a main propulsion diesel engine.

 ### Performance requirement